micro164/AdvGame/README.md

 Some things that need to be added:
 1. Work on forest
-2. Word on fights with monsters
+2. Work on fights with monsters
 3. Figure out experience points
 4. Figure out level ups
 5. Quests & general story of the game